heremaps/xyz-documentation/docs/cli/topics/cli.md

 ### Help

-You can always call up help on the HERE CLI either by not providing any parameter at all or by using the `--help` switch.
+You can always call up help on the HERE Data Hub CLI either by not providing any parameter at all or by using the `--help` switch.

 ```